Fighting strains Ukraine ceasefire, Putin urges dialogue

 “We need to ensure that all fighting is stopped,” he said.
 “Ultimately the political process is the most important.
 It is important that this ceasefire lead to dialogue between all opposing sides in order to find compromises acceptable for all.”

-“The vice president reiterated that the United States was working closely with its G-7 partners to prepare further economic sanctions against Russia if Moscow did not take actions ... to stop the flow of arms and militants across the border and use its influence to publicly call on the separatists to lay down their arms,” the White House added.

-The insurgency in the largely Russian-speaking east erupted in April after street protests in the capital Kiev toppled the Moscow-backed leader Viktor Yanukovich.
-Russia subsequently annexed Ukraine’s Crimean peninsula and the West has accused Russia of supporting the insurgency.
-French President Francois Hollande and German Chancellor Angela Merkel urged Putin by telephone on Sunday to work for the resumption of talks to end the conflict, Hollande’s office said.
-The two leaders “reiterated the importance of ensuring full control of the Russia-Ukraine border to prevent the infiltration of gunmen and military equipment”, the statement said.
-In Kiev, Poroshenko stressed the need for dialogue, saying his plan “was specifically put together to ensure peace, the laying down of weapons and to establish, through talks, a single united state”, news agency Interfax Ukraine quoted him as saying.
 Ukraine’s state border service reported further rebel attacks on its posts in Luhansk region on Sunday, while a separatist spokesman said Ukrainian forces were firing mortars at a village near the Russian frontier.

-In Donetsk region, which like Luhansk has declared itself a “people’s republic”, rebels reported a morning shootout with Ukrainian troops in Siversk, north of the city of Donetsk.
+In Donetsk region, which like Luhansk has declared itself a ‘people’s republic’, rebels reported a morning shootout with Ukrainian troops in Siversk, north of the city of Donetsk.

-Reporting by Alexei Anishchuk in Moscow, Aleksandar Vasovic in Siversk, Alessandra Prentice in Kiev, Laurence Frost in Paris and Mark Felsenthal in Washington; Editing by Richard Balmforth, David Stamp and Eric Walsh
+Reporting By Alexei Anishchuk in Moscow, Aleksandar Vasovic in Siversk, Alessandra Prentice in Kiev, Laurence Frost in Paris; Editing by Richard Balmforth and David Stamp